StefanoFochesatto/VI-AMR/README.md

 This repository contains algorithms for adaptive mesh refinement with a goal of targeting refinement to the free boundary.
 These codes support the research presented in my thesis.

 There are two methods, called Unstructured Dilation Operator (UDO) and Varable Coefficient Elliptic Smoothing (VCES).
-These are methods of the class `VIAMR` which is implemented in `src/viamr.py`.
+These are element marking methods of the class `VIAMR`, which is implemented in `viamr/viamr.py`.

 ## Dependencies